-As I was researching what would become the exhibition War and Speech: Propaganda, Patriotism, and Dissent in the Great War (Michigan State University Museum, 2017), I followed the advice of a grad school colleague and didn’t first immerse myself in the pertinent literature.
-(Historians tend to that a lot.)
-I wanted to investigate the nearly 500 World War I posters in the Museum’s collection without others’ interpretations persuading me to categorize a given image as representative or this or that artist, theory, etc.
+As I was researching what would become the exhibition War and Speech: Propaganda, Patriotism, and Dissent in the Great War (Michigan State University Museum, November 2017-November 2018), I followed the advice of a grad school colleague and didn’t first immerse myself in the pertinent literature.
+(Historians tend to do that a lot.)
+I wanted to investigate the nearly 500 World War I posters in the Museum’s collection without others’ interpretations persuading me to categorize a given image as representative of this or that artist, theory, etc.

 As a scholar of material culture, I also wanted to pay attention to each poster as a historic material object.
 Where would it have been displayed?
 How would it have been viewed?
 How is a given poster in circulation (and conversation) l with other American World War I posters?
 In short, what is a given poster’s biography?